untitled-programmer/untitled-programmer/README.md

 ## 🌤️ Fun Fact

-**Outside of technology, I have a passion for exploring nature, which teaches me valuable lessons about resilience, adaptability, and attention to detail - skills that I believe will serve me well in my future career.**
+**Outside of technology, I have a passion for exploring nature, nothing is more beautiful than ending the day by watching the sunset under a tree.